torbencarstens/container-workshop/README.md

 $0> stat /proc/19508
 stat: cannot statx '/proc/19508': No such file or directory
 ```
-ok, since we don't know anything so far let's have a look at the processes which we know are running
+ok, since we don't know anything so far let's have a look at the processes which we know are running (`$1` is still our bash shell in it's own namespace)

 ```bash
 $1> echo $PPID # parent process of our shell in the namespace